polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/learn.md

 ![File Hash](assets/file-hash.png)

 To add to this, blockchain systems also provide a robust account system.
-So when a file digest is stored on the blockchain, we can also which user uploaded that digest.
+So when a file digest is stored on the blockchain, we can also record which user uploaded that digest.
 This allows that user to later prove that they were the original person to claim the file.